benoitrz/phlo-technical-challenge/README.md

 In that case we could use public open API's for geocoding like this one: http://api.getthedata.com/postcode/g11eb or even Google's one: https://developers.google.com/maps/documentation/geocoding/overview.

+Also the booking form could be improved, like making required fields more obvious.

 ### More error handling

 I tried to handle a few error cases, but haven't done it for all the possible ones.
 Needed to be production ready.

+### Tests

+I didn't took the time to write any tests and as I never wrote unit tests for React before, that would be another thing to tackle.
+I guess the simple components will be easy to implement but the main one displaying the map will be a bit more complex to setup.

 # Thank you for you time!